Tennessee Bar Exam (UBE) details

 - “Closed universe” practical questions using instructions, factual data, cases, statutes and other reference material supplied by examiners.

-- A passing score of 82 or higher on the MPRE within two years of successfully completing the Tennessee Bar Examination must be achieved in order to be eligible for admission.
+- A passing score of 82 or higher on the MPRE within two years of successfully completing the Tennessee Bar Exam must be achieved in order to be eligible for admission.

 The MEE and MPT scores are scaled to the MBE.